tarikcosovic/GitHero/Commands.md

 An upstream branch is a remote branch that is tracked by a local branch using git push in an branch without an upstream remote branch will prompt the user to enter an upstream branch then we can use git push

+git fetch : fetches all of the remote repo changes to our local repo git pull : fethces all of the remote repo changes to our local repo and merges the branches "WARNING" destrcutive command, be carefull

 *Git SSH
 ssh-keygen -t rsa -C "tarikcosovic@gmail.com" : Generates a private ssh key in current directory